Footwear: Footwear industry

-In Europe, the footwear industry has declined in the last years.
-Whereas in 2005, there were about 27,000 firms, in 2008 there were only 24,000.
-As well as the number of firms, the direct employment has decreased.
-The only factors that remained almost steady was the value added at factor cost and production value.
+In Europe, recent decades have seen a decline in the footwear industry.
+While about 27,000 firms were in business in 2005, only 21,700 remained in 2009.
+Not only have these firms decreased in number, but direct employment has also reduced within the sector.

 In the U.S., the annual footwear industry revenue was $48 billion in 2012.
 In 2015, there were about 29,000 shoe stores in the U.S. and the shoe industry employed about 189,000 people.
 Due to rising imports, these numbers are also declining.
 The only way of staying afloat in the shoe market is to establish a presence in niche markets.

 Safety of footwear products

 To ensure high quality and safety of footwear, manufacturers have to make sure all products comply to existing and relevant standards.
 By producing footwear in accordance with national and international regulations, potential risks can be minimized and the interest of both textile manufacturers and consumers can be protected.

 The following standards/regulations apply to footwear products: